ceo-py/Ipizza/ReadMe.md

 - **Shopping Cart**: Customers can add multiple items to their cart and review their selections before proceeding to checkout.

-- **Seamless Checkout**: The application offers a smooth and secure checkout process, enabling customers to make online payments for their orders.

 - **User Accounts**: Users can create accounts and log in to access additional features, such as order history and personalized preferences.

 - **Admin Panel**: The application provides an admin panel for restaurant staff to manage the menu, process orders, and view sales data.

 - **Responsive Design**: The web application is built with a responsive design, ensuring a seamless experience across various devices, including desktops, tablets, and mobile phones.

 Overall, the project aims to enhance the restaurant's efficiency and customer satisfaction by offering a convenient and user-friendly platform for ordering food and beverages.
 ## Database Diagram